huyvanvo94/WhiteBoard/README.md

 <h1>White Board</h1>

 <p>
-A Java application to draw shapes and paint on a white canvas with another user through TCP. </br>
+Java application to draw shapes and paint on a white canvas with another user through TCP. </br>

 Uses Java GUI framework.
 The goal of this project is to cover OOP design</br>